tusharkutre/media-player/README.md

 - vite

 # Features :
+- added events like space , left and right keys to control a video.
 - added thumbnail to each video
 - added login page
 - added video tag to support video functionality